-Normally by August 30, the candidate shall submit the following materials to the Department Chair, who will add them to the file: (1) an up-to-date curriculum vitae; (2) a personal statement that includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/scholarship, teaching, and service; (3) copies of publications/scholarship; and (4) course syllabi.
+Normally by August 30, the candidate shall submit the following materials to the Dean, who will add them to the file: (1) an up-to-date curriculum vitae; (2) a personal statement that includes the candidate's current activities and progress and accomplishments to date, research agenda, teaching philosophy, and future plans in research/creative activity, teaching, and service; (3) copies of publications/creative works; and (4) course syllabi.
 The candidate may choose to submit (5) relevant supplementary material.
 The file may be updated until the file closing date.
 (See Appendix A)

-In the case of a candidate who has a shared appointment, the Department Chair shall notify the appropriate administrator of the other unit in writing of the informal review by April 15 and invite the unit to submit a report with that unit's perspective on the candidate's progress toward tenure, which should be submitted to the Department Chair by October 5.
+In the case of a candidate who has a shared appointment, the Dean shall notify the appropriate administrator of the other unit in writing of the informal review by April 15 and invite the unit to submit a report with that unit's perspective on the candidate's progress toward tenure, which should be submitted to the Dean by October 5.
 Any such report will be added to the RPT file and a copy provided to the candidate.

-The Department Chair will add to the file Course Feedback Reports from University of Utah courses.
-If the candidate so chooses, they may provide course evaluations from other institutions, which the Department Chair will then add to the file.
+The Dean will add to the file Course Feedback Reports from University of Utah courses.
+If the candidate so chooses, they may provide course evaluations from other institutions, which the Dean will then add to the file.

-The Department Chair will also add to the file any appropriate materials regarding evidence of faculty responsibility.
+The Dean will also add to the file any appropriate materials regarding evidence of faculty responsibility.
 (See Appendix A)

-The RPT-SAC is not asked to submit a report for, and external evaluators are not involved in an informal review.
+RPT-SACs are not asked to submit a report for, and external evaluators are not involved in an informal review.